Written by Spiro Koulouris | Medically Reviewed by Dr. Muhammad Qousain Ali, Consultant Rheumatologist on April 6, 2026

 Mythe 1 : Seules les personnes riches et obèses ont la goutte

 At one time this was true, but these days, hardly.
 The regular person now has access to all sorts of food and with processed food becoming more common, it’s not hard to be at risk for developing gout.
-Your yearly income has nothing to do with gout but your genes certainly does.
+Your yearly income has nothing to do with gout but your genes certainly do.
 If one of your parents had gout, you’re likely to develop it later on if you’re not careful.

 Mythe 2 : La goutte n'attaque que le gros orteil